what causes AttributeError?

 the test passes

-• I add another line in test_attribute_error.py
+• I add another failing line in test_attribute_error.py

 13 def test_attribute_error_w_functions(self):